Plane Curves with Hyperbolic and C-hyperbolic Complements: Proof of Theorem 3.1.

 \noin Indeed, since the fibres of $\pi$ are $\tilde G$--orbits, it is enough to show that any $\tilde G$--orbit in $H_0 \s \cz^n_{(z)}$ has a finite intersection with ${\tilde \rho}_C (Y)$.
 Or, what is equivalent, that any $G$--orbit in $A_1 \s \cz^n_{(a)}$ has a finite intersection with $\rho_C (X) \s \pr^2_C$.
-We have shown in Lemma 5.13 above that if the latter fails, i.e. if $\pr^2_C$ contains a one-dimensional $G$--orbit, then $C^*$ (paramatrized as above) is projectively equivalent to a (paramatrized) quasi--monomial curve, which is assumed not to be the case.
-This yields the claim.
+We have shown in Lemma 4.3 above that if the latter fails, i.e. if $\pr^2_C$ contains a one-dimensional $G$--orbit, then $C^*$ (parametrized as above) is projectively equivalent to a (parametrized) quasi--monomial curve, which is assumed not to be the case.
+This yields claim 1.